loneconservative/guidelines/contributor-contract-sample.md

 # Contributor Contract \(SAMPLE ONLY\)

+**NOTE: This document is provided as a sample only.** If you are accepted as a contributor to Lone Conservative this contract will be sent in a separate format to be signed.

 TITLE OF CONTRIBUTOR: All potential contributors to Lone Conservative will assume the title of “Contributor” upon acceptance by Lone Conservative staff of a first draft of the agreed upon topic.
 The duties of a contributor and the relationship between Lone Conservative and its contributors is outlined below.

 DESCRIPTION OF SERVICES: The contributor agrees to submit drafts of articles/blogs/columns/etc as requested by Lone Conservative staff.
 Each submission is a separate piece, and will be treated as such.
 This agreement covers all submissions for the duration of the relationship between Lone Conservative and the contributor.